10 Computer Science Competitions for High Schoolers

 More Extracurricular Resources for Computer Science

-Consider joining local computer science clubs or participating in internships offered by prestigious institutions and organizations like Google’s Computer Science Summer Institute (CSSI), or the National Institute of Standards and Technology (NIST).
-These not only provide practical experience but also open doors for networking and mentorship.
+Consider joining local computer science clubs or participating in internships offered by prestigious institutions and organizations like the Microsoft Discovery Program or Meta Summer Academy.
+These not only provide practical experience but also open doors to networking and mentorship.

-Finally, explore opportunities from nonprofits such as Kode With Klossy and The Coding School’s Code Connects, which offer affordable or even free programs.
+Finally, explore opportunities from nonprofits such as Kode With Klossy and The Coding School’s Code Connects, which provide affordable or even free programs.

 Whether it’s online or in-person, summer or during the school year, there are numerous opportunities out there for those passionate about computer science.
 The key is to stay curious, keep learning, and seize the opportunities that come your way.

-As you explore and take advantage of these computer science resources, it’s equally important to understand how these experiences could impact your college admissions journey.
-Knowing where you stand in the college admissions landscape can be an empowering tool, allowing you to strategize effectively and maximize your chances of success.
-To that end, we strongly recommend you utilize CollegeVine’s Admissions Calculator.
-It provides personalized guidance based on your unique profile, helping you understand your competitiveness for different colleges using your unique applicant input factors, like extracurriculars, GPA and more!
+As you explore and take advantage of computer science resources, it’s equally important to understand how these experiences could impact your college admissions journey.
+Knowing where you stand in the college admissions landscape is empowering, allowing you to strategize effectively and maximize your chances of success.